A Max-Min Task Offloading Algorithm for Mobile Edge Computing Using Non-Orthogonal Multiple Access: System Model and Problem Statement

 \section{System Model and Problem Statement}

 Consider a NOMA-MEC system consisting of a base station (BS) which is assumed to have an integrated MEC server, and a set of $M$ users, denoted by $\mathcal{U}\triangleq\left\{ \mathrm{U}_{1},\mathrm{U}_{2},\ldots,\mathrm{U}_{M}\right\} $.
-It is assumed that the BS and all users are each equipped with a signal antenna.
+It is assumed that the BS and all users are each equipped with a single antenna.
 Furthermore, we assume that the users have very limited data processing capability, and therefore, they offload their computationally-intensive tasks to the MEC server.
 The channel gain between $\mathrm{U}_{m}$ ($m\in\mathcal{M}\triangleq\{1,2,\ldots,M\}$) and the BS is denoted by $g_{m}$.
-The deadline for $\mathrm{U}_{m}$ to offload its task to the MEC server is denoted by $D_{m}$ such that $D_{1}\leq D_{2}\leq\cdots\leq D_{M}$.
+The deadline for $\mathrm{U}_{m}$ to offload its task to the MEC server is denoted by $D_{m}$, and without loss of generality, we consider $D_{1}\leq D_{2}\leq\cdots\leq D_{M}$.
 It is also assumed that a user stops transmitting immediately even if it completely offloads its data before the assigned deadline.
-In particular, after $\mathrm{U}_{m-1}$ finishes offloading its data, $\mathrm{U}_{m}$, that also transmits in previous users' time slot, is allowed some additional time $\bar{D}_{m}$ to finish offloading its data until the hard deadline $D_{m}$.\footnote{To simplify the exposition, throughout the letter $\bar{D}_{1}$ is understood as $D_{1}$, if not mentioned otherwise.} As a result, till $\bar{D}_{m}$, users $m$ to $M$ simultaneously offload their data to the MEC server by means of NOMA.
-The timing diagram for an example of three-user NOMA-MEC system is shown in Fig.~\ref{fig:TimingDiagram}.
-Different from the conventional NOMA system where the decoding order of the superimposed signals at the BS depends on the user-BS channel gain, we consider successive interference cancellation with respect to users' delay ordering such that higher-indexed users are decoded first, and the interference from the lower-indexed users is treated as background noise.
-In this way, the lower-indexed users see less interference and thus have increased possibility of offloading all the tasks within their stricter deadline.
-The trasnmit power of user $m$ during $\bar{D}_{j}$, $m\geq j$, is denoted by $P_{mj}$.
-Also, by properly normalizing the channel gains, we assume that the noise at the BS is distributed as zero mean unit variance circularly symmetric complex Gaussian random variable, $\mathcal{CN}\left(0,1\right)$.
-Therefore, the data offloaded (in nats) by $\mathrm{U}_{m}$ to the MEC server is given by\footnote{To simplify the notations we assume a unit-bandwidth system throughout the letter.}
+In particular, after $\mathrm{U}_{m-1}$ finishes offloading its data, $\mathrm{U}_{m}$, which also transmits in previous users' time slot, is allowed some additional time $\bar{D}_{m}$ to finish offloading its data until the hard deadline $D_{m}$, such that $\sum_{j=1}^m \bar D_j \leq D_m$.\footnote{To simplify the exposition, throughout the paper $\bar{D}_{1}$ is understood as $D_{1}$, if not mentioned otherwise.} As a result, users $m$ to $M$ simultaneously offload their data till $\bar{D}_{m}$ to the MEC server by means of NOMA.
+A timing diagram for an example of data offloading in a three-user NOMA-MEC system is shown in Fig.~\ref{fig:TimingDiagram}.
+For sum rate, an arbitrary decoding order can be used for successive interference cancellation (SIC) in uplink NOMA~\cite{DelayMinimization_Sherman,Rev2-5}.
+Nonetheless, optimal decoding order in the NOMA uplink with fairness consideration is relatively unexplored \cite{Rev2-4}.
+For the purpose of this work, we have fixed user decoding order according to their delay sensitivity, i.e., we consider SIC with respect to users' delay ordering such that higher-indexed users are decoded first, similar to the arguments in~\cite{Ding_MEC,Ding-MEC1,DelayMinimization_Sherman} and~\cite{Rev2-6}.
+In this way, the lower-indexed users (i.e., with stricter offloading deadlines) do not see interference from the higher indexed ones that transmit in their time slots.
+It should be emphasized here that NOMA is a natural candidate to integrate with MEC for the type of system model considered in our paper.
+Particularly, since users also transmit in previous users' time slot, NOMA, with its interference cancellation and power adaptation capabilities, is required for the smooth operation of users impacted by such interference.